Divisive Thai ex-Prime Minister Thaksin returns from exile as party seeks to form new government

 Thaksin flew from Singapore in his private jet and landed at Don Mueang International Airport around 9 a.m. local time.
 Thai broadcasters aired live footage of him walking out of the airport’s private jet terminal with his three children including his youngest daughter, key Pheu Thai member Paetongtarn Shinawatra.
 His grandchildren were also seen.

 After walking out, Thaksin placed a flower wreath and prostrated before a portrait of Thailand’s king and queen at the gate of the terminal.
-He spent a moment greeting his supporters and the media waiting in front of the terminal but did not speak.
+He spent a moment greeting supporters and the media waiting in front of the terminal but did not speak.

-Supporters of him gathered outside of the airport hours ahead of his arrival, donning red and holding sign with welcoming messages.
-Core members of the Pheu Thai party were also seen at the airport.
+Hundreds of his supporters gathered outside of the airport hours ahead of his arrival, donning red and holding sign with welcoming messages.
+They showed their devotion to him with songs and chants, then raised raucous cheers when he appeared at the entrance.

+“I feel fulfilled that I traveled here today to pick him up.
+If possible I want to hug him.
+Everyone has tears, tears coming out of their eyes,” said Makawan Payakkae, a 43-year-old from Maha Sarakham province.

+“We’ve waited for him to return to the land.
+There’s the feeling that we got someone we love back home,” said 63-year-old Mayuraet Kodchompoo.

 The 74-year-old billionaire promoted populist policies and used his telecommunications fortune to build his own Thai Rak Thai party and be elected prime minister in 2001 and easily reelected in 2005, before being ousted in a military coup in 2006 and fleeing into exile.